 Benefits are only paid for the treatment of injuries or sicknesses that are not related to employment (non-occupational injuries or sicknesses).

-Sickness also includes mental health conditions and substance abuse, pregnancy and pregnancy-related conditions, including abortion, and voluntary sterilization for you, your spouse, and your female children.
+Sickness also includes mental health conditions and substance abuse.
+For employees and spouses only, sickness also includes pregnancy and pregnancy-related conditions, including abortion.